A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Introduction

+The principal contributions of this paper are the comparison of the recently developed downwinded trial function method of potential enstrophy stabilisation to the well established APVM and SUPG methods, both in terms of analysis and numerical experiments.
+We also introduce a new method of exactly integrating the potential enstrophy across each time level.
+For an implicit time integrator this new temporal representation of the potential enstrophy allows for the simulation of well developed turbulence on the sphere without any form of dissipation whatsoever, since the turbulent cascade of potential entrophy to the grid scale is well controlled.

 The remainder of this article proceeds as follows: In Section 2, the mixed finite element discretisation of the rotating shallow water equations and its conservation properties are introduced.
-The APVM, SUPG and downwinded trial function formulations of the potential enstrophy are then introduced in the context of this discretisation in Section 3.
-Section 3 also introduces new time discretisations for the potential vorticity at first and second order, which both allow for the exact integration of the potenital enstrophy accross the time level.
+The APVM, SUPG and downwinded trial function formulations of the potential enstrophy are analysed in the context of this discretisation in Section 3.
+Section 3 also introduces new time discretisations for the potential vorticity at first and second order, which allow for the exact integration of the potential enstrophy across the time level, such that simulations may be run to a mature turbulent state without any form of dissipation.
 Results comparing the three upwinding schemes for the solution of a shear flow instability test case \cite{Galewsky04} are presented in Section 4, and conclusions are discussed in Section 5.